Technologicat/unpythonic/doc/macros.md

 *The name is now `fn[]`.
 This was changed because `f` is often used as a function name in code examples, local temporaries, and similar.
 Also, `fn[]` is a less ambiguous abbreviation for a syntactic construct that means *function*, while remaining shorter than the equivalent `lambda`.*

 *The underscore `_` is no longer a macro on its own.
 The `fn` macro treats the underscore magically, as `f` did before, but anywhere else the underscore is available to be used as a regular variable.
-If you use `fn[]`, change your import of this macro to `from unpythonic.syntax import macros, fn`.*
+If you use `fn[]`, change your import of this macro to `from unpythonic.syntax import macros, fn`.**

+*The underscore does **not** need to be imported for `fn[]` to recognize it.
+But if you want to make your IDE happy, there is a symbol named `_` in `unpythonic.syntax` you can import to silence any "undefined name" errors regarding the use of `_`.
+It is a regular run-time object, not a macro.*

 The syntax ``fn[...]`` creates a lambda, where each underscore in the ``...`` part introduces a new parameter.
 The macro does not descend into any nested ``fn[]``.